Found a Kitty

-While we do not recommend leaving a cat at the county shelter, some shelters will let you keep the animal while you search for the owner.
-Most county shelters have simple online forms available for filing a found pet report, just need to provide the address or intersection where you found the cat.
+Some shelters will let you keep the animal while you search for the owner and most county shelters have simple online forms available for filing a found pet report, just need to provide the address or intersection where you found the cat.
 If the owner does not claim the cat after the mandated stray hold period, by county law the cat is able to rehome or transfer to a rescue organization.

 Cherokee County Animal Shelter – requires the completion of a lost and found form (including a photo) that will be emailed to the shelter’s intake department.
 The staff will create a lost report with the information you submit.
 They require a 3-day hold but the animal may remain with the finder during this time.

 Cobb County Animal Services – requires you to report a found animal but you are allowed to house the animal for 5 business days while attempting to locate the original owner.
 Strays are held for 5 business days.

 Dekalb County Animal Services – can request to be a friendly finder and keep the stray in your home for 5 days to increase the chances of finding an owner nearby.
 By doing so, you will keep a pet out of the shelter and save space for other animals in need.
 They will provide the pet vaccines, a microchip, and supplies as well as take a photo of the animal for their website.